 Biometric security systems use automated procedures to minimize human participation to identify and verify a person’s identity based on distinguishing physiological or behavioral attributes.

 Unique biological characteristics, such as facial geometry, fingerprints, and iris patterns, are impossible to duplicate and remain in the user’s memory forever.
-Biometric devices come in a variety of forms.
+Types of Biometric Devices comes in a variety of forms.

 Biometric Device Fingerprint Scanner